FergusonSean/express-director/README.md

 This is the path to your controllers.
 Defaults to the current working directory/src/controllers.
 If your controller root is in a different location you should make sure that this is set to the absolute path of that directory.

-#### defaultRenderer
+#### defaultController

-This is a function that handles rendering if the controller does not specify a renderer.
-By default just passes the result to res.send.
-For detailed docs check out the field under defining controllers.
+This is an object that will be shallowly merged with your controllers to set default values across all your controllers as necessary.
+For details on the shape of this object check out the controllers section below.
+Note that the actual controller will override any conflicting values set here.

 #### controllerProcessors